 The Shoreline HiCap Advisory Committee will be a new way for Shoreline parents, administrators, and teachers to:

-We are accepting applications for the committee this spring and will start to meet in the fall.
+We are accepting applications for the committee with the goal of starting in the fall of 2017.
 We will meet 4 times per year.